teamdeeson/codex/docs/working-at-deeson/deeson-office-canterbury.md

 ## What meeting rooms are there that we can book?

-There are three meeting rooms on the ground floor (G1, G2 and G3) that are bookable via Google Calendar.
+There is one meeting room on the ground floor (G1) that is bookable via Google Calendar.

 ## How do I make drinks?